-As you drive in the direction of Rovinj, cutting through the peninsulas verdant interior, any thoughts of the coast might seem like a distant dream.
-Just as your reach for Google Maps to double check the input destination is indeed coastal Istria, the enchanting mountainous terrain falls away providing you with a first glimpse of the coy Adriatic Sea.
-The next few days of your Croatia Roadtrip you will never be more than a few kilometres away from the rigged western coast of Croatia.
+As you drive in the direction of Rovinj, cutting through the peninsula’s verdant interior, any thoughts of the coast might seem like a distant dream.
+Just as your reach for Google Maps to double-check the input destination is indeed coastal Istria, the enchanting mountainous terrain falls away providing you with a first glimpse of the coy Adriatic Sea.
+For the next few days of your Croatia road trip, you will never be more than a few kilometers away from the rigged western coast of Croatia.

 Day Five: Spend one day in Rovinj

 The first stop in Istria is the town of Rovinj.
-Pulling up in the harbour of this colourful fisherman village your eyes will immediately fall upon the large church spire emerging from a sea of colour that form the picturesque skyline of Rovinj.
-This is as far as your car will take you, park on the large Validobora parking lot and walk the 10 minutes into downtown old Rovinj.
-Expect to pay 5 HKR per hour for the parking.
+Pulling up in the harbor of this colorful fisherman village your eyes will immediately fall upon the large church spire emerging from a sea of color that form the picturesque skyline of Rovinj.
+This is as far as your car will take you, park in the large Validobora parking lot and walk the 10 minutes into downtown old Rovinj.
+Expect to pay 5 HKR per hour ($0.70) for the parking.

 The best way to spend one day in Rovinj is by exploring the old town at a leisurely pace.
-Thanks to its small size and with the help of the watchful Saint Euphemia standing proudly atop the ever visible church spire, even the most directionally challenged traveller will be hard pressed to get lost.
+Thanks to its small size and with the help of the watchful Saint Euphemia standing proudly atop the ever visible church spire, even the most directionally challenged traveler will be hard-pressed to get lost.

 Day Six: A day exploring Fazana and the Brijuni National Park